-At The Newsletter Pro, we live and breathe a set of 9 core values that define our company culture.
+At The Newsletter Pro (one of Idaho’s Best Places to Work), we live and breathe a set of 9 core values that define our company culture.
 The first of these values is Accentuate the Positive.
 This encouragement of workplace positivity can also be described as “Looking on the Bright Side,” “Being Optimistic,” or “Finding the Silver Lining.”

 That said, accentuating the positive at The Newsletter Pro doesn’t mean entering a state of delusional bliss.
 It’s not about denying all problems and refusing to acknowledge bad days.
 Yes, bad days happen.
 Projects fall through, mistakes are made, and sometimes you just get really frustrated.
 But when it comes down to it, you can always find a silver lining.

 There’s a quote from Walt Disney that describes this outlook perfectly: “I always like to look on the optimistic side of life, but I am realistic enough to know that life is a complex matter.”

 Accentuating the positive isn’t about ignoring the negatives.
 It’s about acknowledging life’s trials while still keeping a positive outlook.
 It’s looking for the good in every situation and encouraging your team to do the same.
 The best part about promoting workplace positivity is reaping the amazing benefits this state of mind brings to your business.

 When discussing how positivity and optimism affect business, Bert Jacobs, founder of the Life is Good Company, told Inc.com,“When I say optimism, I’m not talking about irrational exuberance or ‘blind’ optimism.
 I’m talking about an approach to decision-making that … chooses to focus on the good because that is the smarter use of resources.”